 Congress.gov includes the full-text of bills from the 101st Congress (1989) to present.

 FDsys has access through its new digital document platform to bills from the 103th Congress (1993) to present.

 LexisNexis - Offers full-text of bills introduced in the House and Senate since the 101st Congress, and tracking of congressional bills for the same time period.
-From the main search page, select "Legislation & Politics," select the subcategory "US Congress," then select the subcategory "Full Text of Bills - Historical."
+From the main search page, select "Advanced Search," then click on the blue drop down menu "Select a specific content type," and finally select "Bill Text"

 Westlaw - Offers full-text of bills from the 106th Congress to date in the following databases: CONG-BILLTXT (for the most recent sessions of Congress), CONG-BILLTXT110, CONG-BILLTXT109, CONG-BILLTXT108, CONG-BILLTXT107, and CONG-BILLTXT106.
 Bill Tracking for the current session is available in the database US-BILLTRK and for older bills (from 1991) in BILLTRK-OLD.
 (Note: BILLTRK-OLD combines federal bills with state bills).